-Green spaces will be connected via a series of high quality footpaths throughout the development, offering residents and the wider public a number of routes through and around the site.
+The network of green spaces will be well connected and made accessible via a series of high quality footpaths throughout the development, offering residents and the wider public a number of routes through and around the site.
 High quality pedestrian and cycle connections will also be provided to existing foot and cycle paths, as well as to the permissive access path within the Disused Railway Cutting LWS and other public rights of way.
 A level, circular route will be provided for pedestrians through the site and connect the various green spaces.
-Rural in character, this route will offer access for those with mobility difficulties, parents/carers with pushchairs etc.
+Rural in character, this route will offer access for those with mobility difficulties, parents/carers with pushchairs etc. The design will include measures and space for cyclists, as well as bicycle parking for residents and visitors.
+Routes will be animated so residents feel at ease walking or cycling throughout the development.